Manoj-Sonic/sonic-mgmt/docs/testplan/ZTP-test-plan.md

 - Enable and run the ZTP on the SONiC device.
 - Wait for ZTP to complete provisioning.

-# IPv6 ZTP via http
+# IPv6 ZTP via http ftp https

 ## Test Cases